Yellow pine: Western United States

 The Jeffrey pine and the ponderosa pine are common in drier montane areas of the Sierra Nevada.
 They are often confused by casual observers.
-Across the remainder of the American West, Jeffrey pine is absent, with ponderosa pine being the sole yellow pine.
+Across much of the remainder of the American West, Jeffrey pine is absent, with ponderosa pine being the sole yellow pine.

 Jeffrey pine is more stress tolerant than ponderosa pine in the Sierra Nevada.
 At higher elevations, on poorer (including ultramafic) soils, in colder climates, and in drier climates, Jeffrey pine replaces ponderosa as the dominant tree (Jeffrey pine forest).
 Ponderosa pine-dominated forests ("Ponderosa pine forest") occur at elevations from about 300 to 2100 m.
 Jeffrey pine-dominated forests occur mostly in California, from 1500 to 2400 m in the north, and 1700 to 2800 m in the south.
 The highest elevations are typically on the east side of the Sierra Nevada.
 "Eastside pine forest" refers to areas of Lassen National Forest, Plumas National Forest, and Tahoe National Forest, all on the east of the Sierra Nevada crest, where ponderosa and Jeffrey pine codominate.

 Ponderosa pine forests occurs on the Colorado Plateau and in the Sierra Nevada of the Western United States, as well as other parts of North America.

 One way to distinguish between them is by their cones.
 Each has barbs at the end of the scales.
 The sharp Jeffrey pine cone scale barbs point inward, so the cone feels smooth to the palm of one's hand when rubbed down the cone.
 Ponderosa pine cone scale barbs point outward, so feel sharp and prickly to the palm of one's hands.
 Another distinguishing characteristic is that the needles of Jeffrey pine are glaucous, less bright green than those of ponderosa pine, and by the stouter, heavier cones with larger seeds and inward-pointing barbs.

 Jeffrey pine wood and ponderosa pine wood are sold together as yellow pine.
 Both kinds of wood are hard (with a Janka hardness of 550 lbf), but the western yellow pine wood is less dense than southern yellow pine wood (28 lb/cuft versus 35 lb/cuft for shortleaf pine).